Monkey

 Male bee whose only function is to mate with the queen Click to show or hide the answer

-Secreted from the heads of worker bees; fed to young bees to make them queens (all young bees eat it, but queens–to–be don't eat anything else) Click to show or hide the answer
+Secreted from the heads of the above (females); fed to young bees to make them queens (all young bees eat it, but queens–to–be don't eat anything else) Click to show or hide the answer

 Where does a queen bee mate?
 Click to show or hide the answer